 BIO Statement of Ethical Principles

-The Biotechnology Industry Organization (BIO) is committed to the socially responsible development and use of biotechnology to help save or improve lives, improve the abundance of food and reduce agriculture’s environmental impact, develop renewable sources of energy, and reduce the production of pollution in manufacturing.
+The Biotechnology Innovation Organization (BIO) is committed to the socially responsible development and use of biotechnology to help save or improve lives, improve the abundance of food and reduce agriculture’s environmental impact, develop renewable sources of energy, and reduce the production of pollution in manufacturing.
 We encourage discussion of the ethical and social implications of scientific developments in biotechnology.
 As our companies work to develop promising new technologies to benefit humankind, applications of these technologies also may raise ethical questions.
 To help us examine bioethics issues as they arise, we have an established BIO Board Standing Committee on Bioethics.

 Our Bioethics Committee was established to define, articulate, and communicate effectively BIO's positions with respect to major bioethics issues.
 As part of this commitment, we have developed these principles and post them publicly.